lgautier/mashing-pumpkins/README.md

 ## Usage

-This is primarily a Python libray, but at the time writing we are a little demo section going on (**note: this requires the Python package `sourmash` (its dev version in `master`)**):
+While this is primarily a Python libray, a demo command line it available (**note: this requires the Python package `sourmash` (its dev version in `master`)**):

 ```bash